MasterOfBrokenLogic/OS/anu.md

 In **Linux**, system calls are invoked by executing functions defined in libraries like `glibc`.
 Common examples include `fork()` and `exec()`.
 In **Windows**, system calls are typically handled by the Windows API (Application Programming Interface), such as `CreateFile()` and `ReadFile()` for file operations.
 Both operating systems implement system calls to allow programs to interact with the underlying hardware and services.

 ### 8. Critical Section Problem
-The **Critical Section Problem** arises in a multi-process system where multiple processes need to access shared resources concurrently.
-A **critical section** is a part of the program where shared resources are accessed.
-The problem is to ensure that only one process accesses the critical section at a time to prevent data inconsistency or corruption.
+The **Critical Section Problem** occurs when multiple processes try to access and modify shared data at the same time.
+If not managed properly, this can lead to incorrect results or system crashes.
+To avoid this, only one process should enter the *critical section* (the part of code that accesses shared data) at a time.
+The goal is to design a solution that ensures **mutual exclusion**, **progress**, and **bounded waiting**, so that the shared data remains consistent and no process is unfairly delayed.

 ### 9. Solution to Critical Section Problem
 To solve the critical section problem, three conditions must be satisfied: